 As the subprime crisis only gets worse, the nation’s housing market is set to suffer the same ignominious fate as it did in 2007.
 Last year was the worst year for the national housing market since the Great Depression, and the subprime crisis is beginning to give America’s financial markets a reputation as the world’s chief exporter of recessions.
 2008 is expected to be as bad, if not significantly worse.

-A number of housing markets, however, have remained strong during this time.
-That being said, the Manhattan real estate market is the only major market that could still feasibly be characterized as a bull market.
+Some housing markets, however, have remained strong during this time.
+That being said, the Manhattan real estate market is the only primary market that could still feasibly be characterized as a bull market.

 Even here, most of the market has reached a standstill, neither advancing or retreating in a particularly stark way.
-However, the highest of the high end New York apartment market has continued to push forward, with a number of positive developments and new buildings coming on to the market.
+However, the highest of the high-end New York apartment market has continued to push forward, with some positive developments and new buildings coming on to the market.

-The statistics showing this large increase in average value during the first quarter of 2008 are not particularly important unto themselves.
-In the context of Bear Stearns’ collapse, however, they were a surprising piece of positive news that has kept confidence – the life blood of any market – alive and well in the New York apartment market.
+The statistics showing this significant increase in average value during the first quarter of 2008 are not particularly crucial unto themselves.
+In the context of Bear Stearns’ collapse, however, they were a surprising piece of positive news that has kept confidence – the lifeblood of any market – alive and well in the New York apartment market.

 The Bronx and Staten Island, meanwhile, saw smaller declines in average prices.